 Anyone familiar with the 90s sitcom Seinfeld knows about Festivus, an alternative, secular holiday invented by Frank Costanza, George’s father, in response to the rampant commercialism of Christmas.

 This celebration, on the other hand, doesn’t require an iron pole, feats of strength, or the airing of grievances.

-Nestivus (n) – a day of reprieve from the pressures of socializing, holiday cheer, and large, noisy gatherings; celebrated by returning to one’s “nest” or place of comfort in order to recharge.
+Nestivus (n) – a day of reprieve from the pressures of holiday cheer and other related anxieties; celebrated by returning to one’s “nest” or place of comfort in order to recharge.

 We at Sweatpants & Coffee invite you to the softest and gentlest of Nestivus observances.